Author has written 7 stories for Mabinogi, Warriors, Naruto, EVE Online, X-overs, and Fullmetal Alchemist.

-The only thing you need to know about me is
+A few things you might need to know about me is:

 Just for you to know, I have a digimon partner. her name is Luna.

-You can find me also on:(copy and past link in address bar)
+You can find me also on:(copy and paste link in address bar)

 Character info/Bio original and shared(Missy Cobalt)